Ensembl/plant-scripts/pangenes/README.md

 Note this script builds a local BerkeleyDB database the first time is run, which takes a minute, so that subsequent calls run efficiently.

+## Whole genome alignment evidence

-So far we have described the evidence for pairs of overlapping gene models.
-The primary evidence though are pairs of aligned genomic segments, which are stored in [PAF](https://github.com/lh3/miniasm/blob/master/PAF.md) format.
+While in the previous section we described the evidence for pairs of overlapping gene models, the primary evidence of this algorithm are actually pairs of aligned genomic segments, which are stored in [PAF](https://github.com/lh3/miniasm/blob/master/PAF.md) format.

 The following line, taken from file *_Oryza_sativa.IRGSP-1.0.chr1.Oryza_indica.ASM465v1.chr1.minimap2.paf*, shows a segment from chr1 in Oryza_sativa.IRGSP-1.0 aligned to a collinear segment in Oryza_indica.ASM465v1.
 The segments have coordinates 1:5902373-6068137 and 1:6345936-6511263, respectively.
 The last column is a CIGAR string that summarizes the actual alignment:

     1 43270923 5902373 6068137 + 1 47283185 6345936 6511263 164108 166011 60 NM:i:2054  ms:i:157821 AS:i:158450 nn:i:151 tp:A:P cm:i:27339 s1:i:157194 s2:i:1845 de:f:0.0050 zd:i:2 rl:i:279032 cs:Z::5*ca:...

+As depicted on Figure 3, gene models are placed within aligned collinear genomic segments to check whether they overlap across.
+During this process some genes might fail to be mapped.
+It is possible to see exactly which genes failed and the actual reason by inspecting the logs.
+The following lines, taken from log file *_Oryza_nivara_v1.chr1.Oryza_sativa.IRGSP-1.0.chr1.algMmap.overlap0.5.tsv.queue*, indicate that 166 genes could not be mapped, and the list below shows some examples:

+    # 4568 genes mapped (84.8% in 3+blocks) in _Oryza_sativa.IRGSP-1.0.chr1.Oryza_nivara_v1.chr1.minimap2.gene.mapped.bed (166 unmapped)

+    # unmapped: [different strand] 1	36942999	36945124	gene:Os01g0855700	9999	+	1	36926844	36962742-	135880947	35916798	35425	60	2125
+    # unmapped: [overlap 54 < 100] 1	30059934	30059987	gene:Os01g0742150	54	+
+    # unmapped: [quality 7 < 50] 1	12745558	12747074	gene:Os01g0330200	9999	-	1	12745756	12746807	+114175357	14176363	907	7	1051

+This happens in function *query2ref_coords* within _collinear_genes.pl.
+Note that gene models might fail to map for being on different strands, for having less than $MINALNLEN = 100 aligned nucleotides or for mapping genomic regions aligned with poor quality (parameter -q).

 ## Remediating pan-gene models with check_evidence.pl